Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Jets stats and trends

-- When New York scores more than 22.8 points, it is 2-1 against the spread and 2-1 overall.
+- New York is 2-1 against the spread and 2-1 overall in games when it scores more than 22.8 points.

-- New York is 2-3 against the spread and 2-3 overall when the team piles up over 341.1 yards.
+- New York is 2-3 against the spread and 2-3 overall when the team amasses more than 341.1 yards.

-- The Jets have turned the ball over 24 times this season, 12 more turnovers than the Eagles have forced (12).

 Home and road insights

-- New York has covered the spread twice at home, and is 2-3 overall there, this year.
+- At home this season, New York has two wins against the spread and is 2-3 overall.

-- This year, in five home games, New York has hit the over three times.
+- New York has gone over the total in three of five home games this season.

-- This season on the road, Philadelphia is 4-3 against the spread and 4-3 overall.
+- On the road, Philadelphia is 4-3 against the spread, and 4-3 overall.

-- This season, in three of seven road games Philadelphia has hit the over.
+- In three of seven road games this year, Philadelphia has gone over the total.

 Powered by Data Skrive.